Travel Insurance Plans for 40+ Travelers

 • Medical evacuation (minimum $250,000).

-• Key Providers: These are those that I had some familiarity with, for others, try this really well done article FORBES.
-Also, blogger Zoey Peregrine has written a great article on how to compare plans in more depth here.
-(Prices and data below are as of March 9, 2025.)
+• Key Providers: These are those with whom I have some familiarity; for others, read the articles referenced above, as well as blogger Zoey Peregrine, who has written a great article on comparing plans in more depth here.

 • Allianz Global Assistance: